n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 engine.

-For example, Myanmar script includes a "Reph"-like feature known as "Kinzi", but (unlike "Reph") Kinzi" can be formed by multiple initial consonants.
+For example, Myanmar script includes a "Reph"-like feature known as "Kinzi" although, unlike "Reph", a "Kinzi" may be formed by any of several initial consonants.
 Also, notably, real-world texts written in Myanmar script often do not use inter-word spaces, which may make the process of syllable identification substantially different from processing Indic scripts.

 The Myanmar script is used to write multiple languages, most commonly Burmese, Mon, Karen, Kayah, Shan, Palaung, and Pali.
 In addition,